wearetriple/web-defaults/project-structure.md

 │   └── TodoListItem/
 │       ├── TodoListItem.tsx
 │       └── TodoListItem.module.scss
-├── connectors/                           # The only component type where it's allowed to use apis and/or stores │   ├── TodosFilters/
+├── connectors/                           # The only component type where it's allowed to use APIs and/or stores │   ├── TodosFilters/
 │   │   ├── utils/
 │   │   │   └── useTodoFilters.ts